Neptune Blog

 So, in a case like this, balanced accuracy is better than accuracy.

-• If the dataset is well-balanced, Accuracy and Balanced Accuracy tend to converge at the same value.
+• If the dataset is well-balanced, standard accuracy and balanced accuracy tend to converge at the same value.

 • F1 keeps the balance between precision and recall